OtakuDragon53/GodModeWin10Installer/README.md

 # GodModeWin10
 How to make a godmode folder on windows 10

-To create a godmode folder for windows ten follow the 2 instructions:
+Either download and run the installer, or follow these instructions:

 1: Create new folder